- Experience a different local dish every day, be it street food or restaurant food, it's all delicious

-Paul Craven first visited Lebanon when the whole company travelled to Beirut for a long weekend.
-Paul can tailor-make your Lebanese holiday to your exact requirements, be it a family adventure, a luxury holiday or venturing slightly off the beaten track.
-A lovely option is to combine your holiday to Lebanon with neighbouring Syria.
+Steppes Travel first visited Lebanon when the whole company travelled to Beirut for a long weekend.
+Steppes can tailor-make your Lebanese holiday to your exact requirements, be it a family adventure, a luxury holiday or venturing slightly off the beaten track.

 Lebanon has a lot to offer a wide selection of travellers.
 The coastal regions are stunning and some of the world's oldest towns line Lebanon's coast; the ancient harbour of Byblos, with its attractive yellow stone walls and red tile roofs, and Tripoli, which as the name suggests, is three districts in one city.
 Inland, one must visit the Qadisha Valley which has been recognised as a UNESCO World Heritage site, the remains at Aanjar and, of course, no trip to Lebanon would be complete without a visit to the gigantic and magnificent temples at Baalbek.
 In the spring Lebanon plays host to international music festivals and some concerts are even performed at Baalbek itself.